The following rules and conditions are specific to the SPEECH & DRAMA category. Please ensure you also read the General Rules & Conditions of Entry.

 d) Props of a height of 1 metre or more that will be performed on in any manner (e.g. for standing, walking, etc) MUST include a hand-rail.
 This is a safety and insurance requirement and CANNOT be waived.
 All such props must not exceed a height of 1.7 metres.

 e) There must be no debris, residue or substance from an entrant’s performance or costume requiring the stage to be cleaned and causing delay to the session.
 Penalty applies.
 No liquids, rosin, soap bubbles or excessive body talc should be used and the surface of the stage must not be coated.

-15. DRAMA GROUPS: No scenery.
-Entrants can use their own audio equipment to play sound effects but no equipment is available at the venues.
-Use of House Curtains not permitted (Please refer to Item 14 above).
+16. DRAMA GROUPS: No scenery.
+Entrants can use their own audio equipment to play sound effects.
+Should entrants or their teachers wish to use this facility, then they are required to send an email: email@example.com AT LEAST TWO WEEKS prior to the performance date, with complete details of equipment being brought in to obtain venue approval.
+No equipment is available at the venues.
+Use of House Curtains not permitted.
+Please refer to Item 15 above.

-17. PUBLIC SPEAKING: A warning bell one minute before end of time limit and a final bell at the expiration of time limit will be rung.
+18. PUBLIC SPEAKING: A warning bell with one ring, one minute before end of time limit and a final bell with two rings, at the expiration of time limit will be rung.
 Prepared Speech: No copy required for the adjudicator.
 Cue cards can be used by entrants as a memory jog.
 Not to be used to read from.
 Impromptu Speech: A topic, provided by the adjudicator, will be given to each entrant in the preparation room.
 Entrants are not allowed to take material of any kind into this room, including mobile phones or other electronic devices.
 Paper & pen will be provided for notes.